plenigo/plenigo_wordpress_plugin/readme.txt

 Coming soon

 == Changelog ==
+= 1.2.1 - A new hope =
+- Improved: Updated PHP SDK
+- Fixed: A problem with returning URLs after loging in from the curtain
+- Fixed: A problem where not being loggedout from plenigo when logging out from Wordpress via the login screen
+- Fixed: A problem with checking "bought" condition in some scenarios

 = 1.1.32 - WooCommerce Payment Gateway =
 - Feature: Now you can use plenigo as a WooCommerce Payment Gateway!
 No further setup required!
 Altough you can customize the order title to be shown in the customers bills.
 Start selling your products right away!